-Adopting this policy amendment into the Comp Plan provides unique and irreplaceable stability to the City and to the public because the Washington State Growth Management Act (RCW 36.70A) provides for a local Comprehensive Plan certain enforceable procedural protections that are present in no other City legislation.
-The Comp Plan by state law can be amended only once a year, and then only under statutory and regulatory process requirements.
+Adopting this policy amendment into the Comp Plan provides unique and irreplaceable stability to the City and to the public because the Washington State Growth Management Act (RCW 36.70A) provides for a local Comprehensive Plan unique protections that are present in no other City legislation.
+The Comp Plan by state law can be amended only once a year, and then only under legally enforceable process requirements.